The gauge coupling unification in the flipped $E_8$ GUT

 In this paper we investigate a possibility of Grand Unification on the base of a theory with the gauge group $E_8$ assuming that the symmetry breaking is caused by vacuum expectation values of the fields originating from the representation(s) 248 (without involving higher representations).
 This produces the symmetry breaking chain (\ref{Symmetry_Breaking}),

 where the $U_1$ gauge transformations at a certain step are nontrivial combinations of the $U_1$ transformations and the transformations of a simple group at the previous step.
+In particular, we assume that all $U_1$ groups are different and do not consider the options when a certain $U_1$ group is a subgroup of a simple group at the previous step.
+(One of such options appears, e.g., if the $SU_5$ symmetry is broken by a vacuum expectation value of the Higgs field in the adjoint representation $24$ down to $SU_3\times SU_2\times U_1$, and the $U_1$ factor in $SU_5\times U_1$ is broken by an $SU_5$ singlet with a nontrivial $U_1$ charge.)
+All these options are also possible and interesting, and their number is rather large.

-(This implies that all $U_1$ groups are different, and any $U_1$ group is not a subgroup of a simple group at the previous step.)
-Note that although the original theory is vectorlike, it seems possible to obtain a chiral low energy theory, because vacuum expectation values are acquired by scalar fields with nontrivial $U_1$ charges.
+Note that although the original $E_8$ theory is vectorlike, it seems possible to obtain a chiral low energy theory with the help of the considered symmetry breaking chain, because vacuum expectation values are acquired by scalar fields with nontrivial $U_1$ charges.
 This can produce asymmetry between conjugated representations (which always appear symmetrically in the branching rules of the representation $248$), so that the parity breaking can be spontaneous, provided that an appropriate dynamic mechanism is built.
 However, this issue was not addressed in this paper.
-Here the main purpose is to investigate if one can achieve the standard unification of gauge couplings corresponding to $\alpha_3=\alpha_2$ and $\sin^2\theta_W=3/8$ at the unification scale.
+Here the main purpose is to investigate if one can achieve the standard unification of gauge couplings corresponding to $\alpha_3=\alpha_2$ and $\sin^2\theta_W=3/8$ at the scale of unification (which certainly occurs at very high energies).
 In principle, this implies that we deal with supersymmetric theories, because only in the supersymmetric case this unification agrees with the experimental data \cite{Ellis:1990wk,Amaldi:1991cn,Langacker:1991an}.